Music at Diamond Wood

 At Diamond Wood Community Academy, we believe that a high-quality Music curriculum should develop children’s creativity and appreciation for the wide variety of musical experiences that are all around them.
 We aim to fully engage children in musical learning by exposing them to a wide variety of styles of music.
 This will be through singing, playing and appraising, and encouraging pupils to develop their own preferences.
 We aim to develop all pupils confidence in being able and confident in talking about all of these elements.

-Click here to read our full music vision and intent statement.
+Click here to read our full music Vision and Intent statement.

 Music is a universal language that embodies one of the highest forms of creativity.
 A high quality music education should engage and inspire pupils to develop a love of music and their talent as musicians, and so increase their self-confidence, creativity and sense of achievement.
 As pupils progress, they should develop a critical engagement with music, allowing them to compose, and to listen with discrimination to the best in the musical canon.